 The literature explored in this extensive review highlights the significant impact of IoT convergence on revolutionizing healthcare and smart cities.
 It emphasizes how IoT plays a crucial role in transforming healthcare by enabling remote monitoring of patients, personalized treatments and more efficient healthcare services.
 Similarly, in the context of smart cities, the integration of IoT optimizes urban services and resource management.
 However, despite the progress made, there are ongoing challenges related to security, interoperability and data governance that require innovative solutions.
 These challenges have led to the development of secure IoT frameworks and robust governance policies.
 The identification of common challenges and benefits across sectors underscores the diverse yet interconnected nature of IoT applications.
 Looking ahead, recommendations derived from existing literature suggest implementing strengthened security measures, interoperable standards and collaborative efforts among stakeholders.
 The integration of IoT with artificial intelligence (AI) and machine learning (ML) emerges as a transformative approach for improved decision making in both sectors.
 Future initiatives should prioritize user centric design, investments in infrastructure and seamless integration to fully leverage the potential of IoT convergence in advancing healthcare and smart city development.
-This review highlights the need for convergence while addressing challenges towards a more connected, efficient and sustainable future in healthcare and urban development.
+This review highlights the need for concerted research endeavors and practical implementation strategies to fully unlock the transformative power of IoT convergence while addressing challenges towards a more connected, efficient and sustainable future in healthcare and urban development.